aws-observability/observability-best-practices/docs/en/guides/databases.md

 **Network traffic** – For network traffic, talk with your system administrator to understand what expected throughput is for your domain network and internet connection.
 Investigate network traffic if throughput is consistently lower than expected.

 **Database connections** – If you see high numbers of user connections and also decreases in instance performance and response time, consider constraining database connections.
 The best number of user connections for your DB instance varies based on your instance class and the complexity of the operations being performed.
 To determine the number of database connections, associate your DB instance with a parameter group where the User Connections parameter is set to a value other than 0 (unlimited).
 You can either use an existing parameter group or create a new one.
-For more information, see Working with parameter groups.

 **IOPS metrics** – The expected values for IOPS metrics depend on disk specification and server configuration, so use your baseline to know what is typical.
 Investigate if values are consistently different than your baseline.
 For best IOPS performance, make sure that your typical working set fits into memory to minimize read and write operations.